Common Questions

 What type of center are you?

-- We are an outpatient therapy and coaching center that specializes in treating eating disorders.
+- We are an outpatient therapy and coaching center that specializes in treating individuals with eating disorders.

 What ages do you work with?